Ignorance999/gpt_graph/docs/source/tutorials/tutorial_6_read_book.md

 ```
 ```
 ```
-using @component inside the Pipeline class is treated specially than normal.
+using @component inside the Pipeline class is treated in a special way.
 As you can see the input of such Component is "self".
 When running the Pipeline, router will not be bound to self at first.
 It will be transformed into a Component using @.
 But after it has created Steps, and when such Step is run, "self" will be plugged into the function as Pipeline itself.
 Therefore, router can use any methods available for the Pipeline, including self.route_to, which will create Steps for the Component with specific base_name.

 ### Set Data Component